What Are Retail Same-Store Sales?

 Luckily, the metrics that matter to retail stocks are fairly easy to learn.
 Even if you've never bought a stock, with a little time and patience, you can learn how to differentiate a good retail stock from a bad one.
 Today we'll take a look at same-store sales growth, a widely reported statistic for most retail businesses.

 Same-store sales, often referred to as comparable sales or SSS, are the foundation of retail business.
 This metric tracks sales growth, expressed as a percentage, at existing locations that have been open at least one year.
-It is measured over a specific comparable time period, typically the year before.
-For example, if a retailer reported same-store sales growth of 5% in Q4 of 2017, that would mean that existing stores grew revenue by 5% vs. Q4 of 2016.
+It is measured over a specific comparable period, typically the year before.
+For example, if a retailer reported same-store sales growth of 5% in Q4 of 2018, that would mean that existing stores grew revenue by 5% vs. Q4 of 2017.

 Same-store sales growth is published by most retailers and restaurants on a monthly or quarterly basis.
 It is also typically featured in annual or quarterly reports, where same-store sales growth is measured over the previous years period.